zubeen84/Machine-Learning-Model-for-Diabetes-Prediction/README.md

 ### Correlation Matrix:
 A Correlation Matrix is used to view the relationship between different features and the target variable.
 Key Findings of the correlation matrix are:

-•	Glucose has a strong positive correlation (0.49) with Outcome (Higher glucose = higher diabetes risk).
+- Glucose has a strong positive correlation (0.49) with Outcome (Higher glucose = higher diabetes risk)
-•	BMI and Insulin also show moderate correlation with diabetes (0.31 and 0.27, respectively).
+- BMI and Insulin also show moderate correlation with diabetes (0.31 and 0.27, respectively)
-•	Age and DiabetesPedigreeFunction are mildly correlated (0.24 and 0.18, respectively), i.e. older age and family history are contributing factors.
+- Age and DiabetesPedigreeFunction are mildly correlated (0.24 and 0.18, respectively), i.e. older age and family history are contributing factors
-•	Pregnancies also have some link with diabetes (correlation of 0.22).
+- Pregnancies also have some link with diabetes (correlation of 0.22)
-•	BloodPressure and SkinThickness show weak correlation with Outcome, but are still relevant.
+- BloodPressure and SkinThickness show weak correlation with Outcome, but are still relevant
-•	DiabetesPedigreeFunction is less correlated overall, but still relevant.
+- DiabetesPedigreeFunction is less correlated overall, but still relevant
-•	BMI and SkinThickness show a positive correlation (0.56) with each other.
+- BMI and SkinThickness show a positive correlation (0.56) with each other.
 One is causing an increase in the other.
 Because Correlation is less than 0.8, both columns are kept for the model as they might make a unique contribution to the prediction of diabetes.

 ![correlation](visuals/corr.png)